 Can A Landlord Require A Tenant To Provide Written Notice To Vacate Prior To The End of A Lease?

 The answer to the above question is that “it depends.”
-Specifically, it depends on how the rental agreement is drafted.
+Specifically, it depends on the drafting of the rental agreement.

 Scenario 1